 – Not petty performance

-When you hear the name of HP, you always expect their products to be expensive.
-But this long-awaited Chromebook 14 has taken the possession of the best Chromebook due to its affordable price with a long 14-inch display, as well as its astonishing device.
+When you hear the name of HP, you always expect its products to be expensive.
+But this long-awaited Chromebook 14 has taken possession of the best Chromebook due to its affordable price with a long 14-inch display, as well as its astonishing device.
 The weight doesn’t seem heavy against its display’s size.
-You will get one of the best responsive keyboards in this cheapest Chromebook, which keys are spacious and well-spaced.
+In addition, you will get one of the best responsive keyboards in this cheapest Chromebook, which keys are spacious and well-spaced.
 Keys barely flex even after a hard press.

 14. Acer Chromebook Spin 15